ICanBoogie/Routing/README.md

 The **icanboogie/routing** package handles URL rewriting in native PHP.
 A request is mapped to a route, which in turn gets dispatched to a controller, and possibly an action.
 If the process is successful a response is returned.
-Many events are fired during the process to allow event hooks to alter the request, the route, the controller, or the response.
+Events are fired during the process to allow hooks to alter the request, the route, the controller, or the response.